peterjobes/jekyll-now/_posts/2019-06-06-penshaw-folly-penshaw-hill-race-2019.md

 >A half dozen people wait at the bottom of the climb through the woods and manage to make a huge amount of noise.
 Their voices echoed through the trees as they willed every contestant up the hill.
 Close your eyes and dream of Zegama.

-When I had gathered senses I trotted back to the final climb to join the Silky Striders cheering people on.
+When I had gathered senses I trotted back to the final climb to join the enthusiastic [Silky Striders](https://groups.runtogether.co.uk/TheSilkyStriders) cheering people on.
 It was great to see such good support throughout.

 All in all, I got my strategy wrong on the day.
 It was folly but it was worth it for the adrenaline of that first attempt to be King of the Hill.
 As the ancients probably didn't say, 'go hard or go home'.

 This race punches above its weight and is definitely worth entering.
 The distance and amount of climb makes it accessible to all abilities, while the challenge to be first to the top is alluring enough to entice you into destroying yourself.

-Thanks to Sunderland Harriers for hosting a great night.
+Thanks to [Sunderland Harriers](https://www.sunderlandharriers.org.uk/) for hosting a great night.
 Both the marshalling and the support were spot on.
 I'll be back next year – and maybe a night or two in between to do some repeats up that first hill...